12 Home Remedies for Whiter Teeth

 Some are available over the counter.
 Others are only available inside a dental clinic.

 Here we will take a look at some of the popular, affordable and natural alternatives to keeping your teeth looking healthy and bright.

 Many agree that strawberries are effective natural whiteners.

 Actress Catherine Zeta-Jones likes to eat strawberries and she credits this to her pearly-whites.

 But can these yummy berries really whiten your teeth?

 According to Dr. Irwin Smigel, president of the American Society for Dental Aesthetics, the malic acid in strawberries contain astringent properties that buff away surface stains and discoloration, such as from wine, coffee and sodas.

 Adina Carrel, DMD, agrees that while it is not a replacement for a proper dental bleaching treatment, strawberries are an easy way to brighten your smile.
 Dr. Carrel warns though that if used too frequently, the citric acid in the fruit could potentially damage the teeth enamel.

 Charles Choi at LiveScience poses the same concern about citric acid.
-In his article on the study of So Ran Kwon, a tooth-whitening researcher at the University of Iowa, strawberries were said to contain a high concentration of citric acid that can actually erode teeth.
+In his article on the study of So Ran Kwon, a tooth whitening researcher at University of Iowa, it revealed that strawberries contain a high concentration of citric acid that can erode teeth.